modal-projects/open-source-av-ragbot/README.md

 The bot container takes about 20 seconds to cold start.

-## Notes
+## Note on bot start up time
-- Warming up the RAG retriever takes about 15 seconds.
+Warming up the RAG retriever takes about 15 seconds.
 I'd love to figure out how to optimize or snapshot this, but for now you'll have to wait about 20 seconds after you hit "Connect" in the browser for the bot to start.